The Heisenberg Plane: Collapse Regenerations

-Conversely assume $\mathcal{O}$ is a translation orbifold covered by a translation torus $T$ given by $(\dev,\rho)$.
-Then $\rho(a)$ and $\rho(b)$ are linearly independent translations, each preserving each component of a family of parallel lines descending to closed intersecting geodesics on $T$, further descending to intersecting geodesics on $\mathcal{O}$.
+Conversely assume $\mathcal{O}$ is an orbifold covered by a translation torus $T$ given by the developing pair $(f,\rho)$, for $\rho\colon \Z^2\to \mathsf{Tr}$.
+Then $\rho(e_1)$ and $\rho(e_2)$ are linearly independent translations, each preserving each component of a family of parallel lines descending to closed intersecting geodesics on $T$ and further descend to intersecting geodesics on $\mathcal{O}$. \end{proof}

+Hyperbolic, spherical and Euclidean (cone) tori behave quite differently than this.
+Recall that any generators $\langle a,b \rangle=\pi_1(T)$ have geodesic representatives through the cone point and cutting along these gives a constant-curvature parallelogram with side pairings.
+Claim 2 of the previous section shows these side parings must preserve the full projective lines through the midpoints of the paired edges, so these descend to intersecting closed geodesics on $T$.
+The following argument shows this property remains true in the limit.